rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 -----
 #### `string sprintf(string format, any value)`
-- Formats given value using standard syntax of C `printf` function (google "printf" for format details).
+- Formats the given value using standard syntax of C `printf` function (google "printf" for format details).
 However, it is limited to formatting only 1 value.
 - Can be used to get character by ASCII code (`%c`).

 -----